dairui01/Toyota_Smarthome/README.md

 This repository contains the relevant codes for Toyota Smarthome Untrimmed (TSU) datasets.
 The dataset description and original video can be request in this [project page](https://project.inria.fr/toyotasmarthome/).

-- Pipline: The action detection baseline code for the TSU dataset.
+- Pipline: The action detection baseline code for the TSU dataset (Feature Extraction + Temporal modelling).

 - Other version: The joint-view and balanced version of the TSU dataset.